slacgismo/gridlabd-library/docs/README.md

 Welcome to the GridLAB-D Library.

-This library is organized by country.
+This library is organized by country and jurisdiction.

 # United States